-The accelerometer sensor measures the acceleration force that is applied to your device.
+The accelerometer sensor measures the acceleration force that is applied to your device along the three axes.
 When your phone is stationary, it will determine which way gravity is pulling.
 Within our compass apps, we use this sensor to determine the angle at which your device is rotated from horizontal.
 This allows us to know how to draw the direction to magnetic north on your screen (as it will look different if your phone is held vertical than if it is horizontal).

 Unfortunately the magnetometer sensor within your device will be very sensitive to interference from local magnetic fields, even if these are very small (such as a metal button on your phone case).
 Once they have been exposed to this interference over a prolonged period, the sensor will no longer be accurate and will need re-calibrating.